 However, not all stories are equal and there proved to be two main exceptions to the rule of editors entering their own stories.

-Stories/story ideas that are essentially invitations or appointments (press conferences for example) were best managed by a central administrator such as a secretary.
+Planned stories/undated stories that are essentially invitations or appointments (press conferences for example) were best managed by a central administrator such as a secretary.
 How these invitations were then handled varied depending on newsroom custom but in at least one example the secretary monitoring them was also the person who allocated attending/responding duties to the staff.

 Monitoring news feeds from external sources was also an area that required centralisation for maximum efficiency with the entering, and assigning of stories from feeds being done by a central news manager.

 Keeping it clear